just-the-docs/just-the-docs/docs/training/std-1.md

     * Go to about 10-20 kills in close quarters.
     * Assess their performance.
     * OPTIONAL:
-....Ask them to switch to a specific grenade mid-match or have multiple skirmishes using specific grenades.
+        * Ask them to switch to a specific grenade mid-match or have multiple skirmishes using specific grenades.

 + Observed Duel
     * They may use any weapons you have gone over so far.
     * Make sure both use different group tags
-....(for skull collection.
-This is allowed if two people are actively fighting.)
+        * for skull collection.
+This is allowed if two people are actively fighting.
     * Correct their flaws the best you can and give them tips on the areas they fail hard in.
     * Emphasize the importance of deployables before, during, and after the fight, warp gates and DADS in particular.
     * BE CREATIVE.
-....You may set up specific objectives for them to accomplish ....(capture points, warp gates, etc.)
+        * You may set up specific objectives for them to accomplish
+        * capture points, warp gates, etc.
-....Failing that, first to 10 kills.
+        * Failing that, first to 10 kills.
     * Tell them to HIT THEIR CLEAN UP BUTTON when done fighting.
     * Have them use the Corruption Altar to deposit any skulls when they’re done.